 For instance,

-ABC Company notes that its copyright is infringed by XYZ company.
-Copyright is related to the ABC Company’s most profitable product.
-ABC Company’s reputation is at stake.
-So, Legal proceedings are initiated by the ABC Company against XYZ.
+ABC Company observes that XYZ violates its copyright.
+The copyright covers ABC Company’s most profitable product, and ABC Company’s reputation is at risk.
+So, ABC Company starts legal action against XYZ.

-A lawsuit filed against the company is favorable and resulted in high legal and court fees.
+A favorable lawsuit against the company resulted in high legal and court fees.
 However, these expenses result in benefits that do not relate to only one period.
 Further, the amounts can be so high that they can distort the current year’s income if charged off as expenses.
-This is the best example of recording the expenditure as Miscellaneous expenses under the assets side.
+This is the best example of recording expenditures as miscellaneous expenses under the assets side.

 Why are Legal fees incurred?